polkadot-developers/substrate-docs/content/md/en/docs/quick-start/start-a-node.md

    git switch -c my-learning-branch-yyyy-mm-dd
    ```

-   You can name the branch using any identifying information you choose, but we recommend a numerical year-month-day format.
+   You can name the branch using any identifying information you choose, but the recommended practice is to include a numerical year-month-day in the name.
    For example:

    ```bash
    git switch -c my-learning-branch-2023-03-31
    ```

-3. Compile the node template:
+2. Compile the node template:

    ```sh
    cargo build --package node-template --release